pgrayson-efa/SuperWarmart/README.md

 # SuperWarmart
 SuperWarmart is an ElevenFifty group .NET EntityFramework WebAPI project written in c#.
-It includes online links to supporting projecting planning documentation.
+It includes online links to supporting project planning documentation.

 ## Installation